Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 Christianity Today: The Evolution of Darwin

-RJS, a scientist at a first rate University, has been doing a series on science and faith at Scot McKnight's Jesus Creed blog.
+RJS, a scientist at a first-rate University, has been doing a series on science and faith on Scot McKnight's Jesus Creed blog.
 Her installment today is a good one.
-Here is an excerpt At Peace With Science?
+Here is an excerpt from At Peace With Science?
 (RJS)

 Good stuff!
 Check it out.